gaearon/whatthefuck.is/posts/memoization.md

 showWeatherReport(); // (!)
 Triggers the calculation
 ```

 This is not ideal.
 In the real life, if you already knew the answer, you wouldn’t be calculating it over and over!
-You would reuse the result of your previous calculation.
+You would reuse the result from your previous calculation.
 That’s what memoization is. **Memoization is storing the result of some calculation so you can use it next time instead of calculating the same thing again and again.**

 In the below example, we call `memoizedGetChanceOfRain()` instead.
-This is a new function that we added which will check if we already have an answer — and if we do, it will return the previous answer instead re-running `getChanceOfRain()`:
+This is a new function that we added which will check if we already have an answer — and if we do, it will return the previous answer instead of re-running `getChanceOfRain()`:

 ```js
 import { getChanceOfRain } from 'magic-weather-calculator';